bitwarden/help/_articles/account/biometrics.md

    {% image /biometrics/windows.png Unlock with Windows Hello %}

+Once enabled, the Desktop app will automatically prompt for your biometric method to unlock your Vault.
+You can turn off automatic-prompting from the same menu using the **Do not prompt...** option:

+{% image /biometrics/auto-off.png Unlock with Windows Hello %}

-Once enabled, a new button will be presented on the Unlock screen:
+Regardless of your auto-prompt selection, a new button will be presented on the Unlock screen for unlocking your Vault:

 {% image /biometrics/hello-unlock.png Unlock with Windows Hello %}